-The Virginia Lottery Board was put in charge of the new sports betting industry, and they are required to come up with regulations no later than Sept.
+The Virginia Lottery Board was put in charge of the new sports betting industry, and they are required to come up with regulations about mobile and retail betting no later than Sept.
 15. If these regulations are in place before that time, there is a belief from lawmakers that the industry will go live later this year.

 One of the major recommendations that Northam attached to these bills was a $50,000 fee to cover background checks for principal members of sports betting operators.
 Some sports betting operators have more than 20 employees that would fall under the category as principal.